-- Test all stoves before field deployment. - Do not use stoves without adequate ventilation. - Do not release fuel-tank pressure near an open flame. - Use extreme caution when refueling.
-Skin contact with supercooled fuel can cause instant frostbite.

-- Check for leaks before every use. - Release pressure in the fuel tank before packing and storing. - Pack stoves and fuel away from food. - Do not cook in mountain tents, except in emergencies. - Preheat the stove outside the tent. - Insulate base of stove so it won't melt through tent floor.
+- · Test all stoves before field deployment. - · Do not use stoves without adequate ventilation. - Do not release fuel-tank pressure near an open flame. - Use extreme caution when refueling.
+Skin contact with super-cooled fuel can cause instant frostbite. - · Check for leaks before every use. - Release pressure in the fuel tank before packing and storing. - Pack stoves and fuel away from food. - Do not cook in mountain tents, except in emergencies. - Preheat the stove outside the tent. - Insulate the base of the stove so it won't melt through the tent floor.